intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 ```
 Use `predict` or `predictClass` or `predict_class` on model for Prediction. `predict` returns return the probability distribution of each class, and `predictClass`/`predict_class` returns the predict label.
 They both accepts the test dataset as parameter.

+Please note that the sequence and the partitions of the output rdd will keep the same with input.
+So you can zip the output rdd with input rdd to get a (data, result) pair rdd.

 **Scala example**
 ```scala
 import com.intel.analytics.bigdl.dataset.Sample